Spotlight

 Strategy

 The strategy for success is to involve users along the way.
-We stayed close to the users throughout the project by conducting user studies including usability testing, card sorting, and tree testing to validate our assumptions and refine our solutions.
+We stayed close to the users throughout the design process by conducting studies, including usability testing, card sorting, and tree testing, to validate assumptions and refine designs.

 Measure Findability & Discoverability